Stocks Hit By Irans Israel Strike, Hopes For Containment Stem Losses - UrduPoint

 Asian markets mostly fell Monday, though they pared their initial big losses.

-Tokyo, Singapore, Mumbai, Taipei and Manila were at least one percent down, while there were also losses in Hong Kong, Seoul, Sydney and Wellington.
+Tokyo, Hong Kong, Seoul, Sydney, Wellington, Singapore, Mumbai, Taipei and Manila were all in the red.

 Shanghai rose more than one percent after China on Friday unveiled fresh market regulatory measures that one analyst said could help its long-term performance.